 One of the ways to invest in the real estate market is by buying property to rent.
 However, finding the way around it is not as easy as it sounds.
 I need to take all steps and considerations clear before finally putting down the money.

-Renting property seems like an easy way to get extra income, but a lot goes into it.
+Buying a property to rent out seems like an easy way to get extra income, but a lot goes into it.
 First, I have to ensure I am cut out for the task.
 Can I unblock a pipe or toilet?
 What about repainting or sealing cracks?
 You are probably thinking, “I can easily hire a property manager to take care of that.”

-Although hiring is an option, it is not always a good idea to invest in something I do not have the experience taking care of.
+Although hiring is an option, it is not always a good idea to do so.
 Hiring someone for maintenance eats into my profit, so I should ensure I can save a bit from doing some of the work myself.
+Obviously, there are some maintenance tasks that should always be left to the experts.
+For instance, it is important to hire a qualified electrician for any electrical work that needs carrying out.

 Another wrong move in buying a property to rent is when I have outstanding loans.
 Investment gurus do this all the time, but first-time investors should avoid it unless the investments’ returns are higher than the outstanding loans.